kodkenyalang/LegacyCLock/README.md

 ## How It Works

-The core of LegacyClock is the `useLegacyClock` hook, which currently simulates the backend logic using the browser's `localStorage`.
+The core of LegacyClock is the `useLegacyClock` hook, which interacts with a deployed `BlocklockedWill` smart contract.

 1.  **Will Creation**: A user connects their wallet and fills out the `CreateWillForm`.
-Upon submission, the will's data is stringified and stored in `localStorage`, keyed by the user's wallet address.
-Mock IPFS hashes are generated to simulate decentralized storage.
-2.  **Check-in**: The testator can click the "I'm Alive!" button to update a timestamp in `localStorage`.
-This action resets the inactivity timer.
+Upon submission, the dApp sends a transaction to the `setWill` function of the smart contract.
+This on-chain call records a hash of the encrypted will (simulated IPFS hash) and a decryption key (both mocked for this version).
+The UI-related will data is stored in `localStorage` to simulate retrieval from a service like IPFS.
-3.  **Beneficiary Search**: A beneficiary enters a testator's address.
-The application checks `localStorage` for a corresponding will.
+2.  **Beneficiary Search**: A beneficiary enters a testator's address.
+The application reads the will's status from the smart contract using `getContractState`.
-4.  **Claiming the Will**: If a will is found, the beneficiary can attempt to claim it.
-The app checks if the time since the last check-in exceeds the will's `inactivityPeriodDays`.
-If it does, the (simulated) decrypted content of the will is revealed.
+3.  **Claiming the Will**: If a will exists and the blockchain's current block number has surpassed the will's `lockBlock`, the beneficiary can claim it.
+This calls the `revealDecryptionKey` function on the smart contract.
+If successful, the contract releases the decryption key, and the dApp displays the (simulated) decrypted content from `localStorage`.
+4.  **Check-in**: The "Check-in" functionality in the UI is a placeholder from the previous design.
+The current smart contract uses a fixed `lockBlock` for release and does not support a "heartbeat" or check-in mechanism to extend the lock.

 ## Future Development

-*   **Smart Contract Integration**: Replace the `localStorage` simulation with real smart contract interactions on a network like Filecoin Calibration or an EVM-compatible L2.
-*   **IPFS Integration**: Use a service like Thirdweb Storage or a public IPFS gateway to upload the encrypted will content and key shares.
+*   **Full IPFS Integration**: Replace the `localStorage` simulation with a real decentralized storage solution like IPFS.
+The `createWill` flow would first upload the encrypted will content to IPFS and then pass the resulting hash to the smart contract.
-*   **Enhanced Security**: Implement robust encryption/decryption logic and a secure method for splitting and distributing decryption keys to beneficiaries.
+*   **Enhanced Security**: Implement robust, real-world encryption/decryption logic and a secure method for managing keys.
+*   **Dynamic Lock Period**: Update the smart contract to allow the testator to "check-in" and postpone the `lockBlock`, aligning with the original inactivity-based design.
+*   **Multi-Beneficiary Key Management**: Implement a key-splitting mechanism (e.g., Shamir's Secret Sharing) and store the key shares on a decentralized network, allowing multiple beneficiaries to collectively decrypt the will.